 - non-powered wheelchairs.

-Driving a vehicle involves intentionally exerting physical control of it to make it move.4 While movement is necessary, the engine does not have to be on.5 Circumstantial evidence can be used to prove that a DUI suspect was driving the vehicle.6
+Driving a vehicle involves intentionally exerting physical control of it to make it move.4 While movement is necessary, the engine does not have to be on.5 Circumstantial evidence can be used to prove that you were driving the vehicle.6

 5. What are some examples?